Ursynów: Democratic period

-Throughout 2000s and 2010s, in the area were also developed five urban parks.
-They were the John Paul II Park opened in 2000, Przy Bażantarni Park in 2008, Moczydełko Park in 2009, Birch Woods Park in 2010, and Silent Unseen Park in 2016.
+Throughout the 2000s and 2010s, five urban park were also developed in the area, including John Paul II Park opened in 2000, Przy Bażantarni Park in 2008, Moczydełko Park in 2009, Birch Woods Park in 2010, and Silent Unseen Park in 2016.

-In 2006, at 14 Indiry Gandhi Street was opened the headquarters of the Institute of Hematology and Transfusion Medicine.
+In 2006, the new headquarters of the Institute of Haematology and Transfusion Medicine, a state research facility of hematology, were opened at 14 Indiry Gandhi Street.

-In 2007, at 122 Pileckiego Street was opened the Arena Ursynów indoor sports stadium.
+In 2007, the Arena Ursynów indoor sports stadium was opened at 122 Pileckiego Street.

-In 2008, at 61 Komisji Edukacji Narodowej Avenue, was opened the Ursynów Civic Centre, which is the seat of government of the district.
+In 2008, the Ursynów Town Hall was built at 61 Komisji Edukacji Narodowej Avenue, as the seat of government of the district.

-In 2013, at the eastern district boundary was opened the expressway S79, connecting Mokotów to the Warsaw Chopin Airport and the Expressway S7.
+In 2013, the expressway S79 was the eastern district boundary, connecting Mokotów to the Warsaw Chopin Airport and the Expressway S7.
 The same year, at its intersection, was also opened part of the Expressway S2 leading east to Puławska Street, which itself forms the national road 79.
 In 2021, it was extended further east, connecting to Wilanów and Expressway S17.
-Part of it goes through tunnel, with a length of 2.3 km (1.4 miles).
+Part of it crosses through a tunnel, with a length of 2.3 km (1.4 miles).

-Between 2015 and 2023, at 568 Puławska Street was constructed the Polish Orthodox St. Sophia Church of Holy Wisdom, becoming the first Orthodox church to be constructed in Warsaw, in over 100 years.
+Between 2015 and 2023, the Polish Orthodox St. Sophia Church of Holy Wisdom was constructed at 568 Puławska Street, becoming the first, and the largest, Orthodox church to be constructed in Warsaw, in over 100 years.

-In 2016, at 19 Poleczki Street was opened the Centre for Advanced Materials and Technologies, one of the largest high tech research facilities in Poland.
+In 2016, the Advanced Materials and Technologies Centre was opened at 19 Poleczki Street, becoming one of the largest high tech research facilities in Poland.

 In 2019, the Fort VIII was renovated, and turned into a shopping centre.

-In 2021, at 99 Pileckiego Street, was opened the Southern Hospital.
+In 2021, the Southern Hospital was opened at 99 Pileckiego Street.